kaishin/ImageScout/README.md

 #### Install

+If you use [Carthage](https://github.com/Carthage/Carthage), add this to your `cartfile`: `github "kaishin/ImageScout"`.
-Use Git submodules.
-You want to add the file(s) in `source` to your Xcode project.
+If your prefer Git submodules, you want to add the files in `source` to your Xcode project.

 #### Usage